memgraph/docs/cloud/cloud-connect.md

 <img src={require('./data/connect-to-cloud-memgraph-lab-web.png').default} className={"imgBorder"}/>

-To use desktop version of Memgraph Lab:
+To use the desktop version of Memgraph Lab:
 1. Download [Memgraph Lab](https://memgraph.com/download/#memgraph-lab).
 2. Open Memgraph Lab and switch to **Connect Manually**.
 3. Extend the **Advanced Settings** and fill out the connection fields with the